open-sdg/open-sdg/docs/quick-start.md

 1. Click the green "Add secret" button.
 1. Repeat all the steps above, but for the "data" repository you bookmarked earlier.

-## Update the data repository README
+## Update the data repository configuration

-This steps is necessary before continuing, and also serves to demonstrate how to edit files on Github.com.
+This step is necessary before continuing, and also serves to demonstrate how to edit files on Github.com.

 1. Go to the data repository.
-1. In the list of files, click on `README.md`.
+1. In the list of files, click on `config_data.yml`.
 1. Click the pencil icon on the right (You can find it next to the History button.)
-1. Make some changes to the file.
-(Any change is fine.)
+1. Adjust the list of language codes under `languages` by adding or changing as needed.
+If you would like multiple languages, they should be one per line, like so:

+    ```
+    languages:
+      - fr
+      - es
+    ```

+1. If you did not need to adjust the list of language codes, simply make any other change in the file.
+For example, add a new line at the top: `# This is a comment`
 1. Towards the bottom, select "Create a new branch for this commit and start a pull request."
 1. Beneath this, click "Propose file changes".
 1. Click on the green "Create pull request" button.